 Root-mean-square (rms) - In a periodic quantity, this is the square root of the average or mean of the squares of the quantity taken over a complete period.

-Rope - lay conductor - See CONCENTRIC-LAY CONDUCTOR.
+Rope - See CONCENTRIC-LAY CONDUCTOR.

 Rope concentric - A group of stranded conductors assembled in a concentric manner.

 Rope strand - A conductor composed of a center group of twisted strands surrounded by layers of twisted strands.